 He also served honorably in the U.S. Army as a Platoon Leader, Shop Officer, Battalion Intelligence Officer in Iraq, where he was awarded the Bronze Star, and Aide-de-Camp for the Commanding General of the U.S. Army's 20th Support Command (CBRNE).

-Prender holds a Bachelor of Science degree in Mechanical Engineering from St. Louis University, and a Master of Science degree in Technology Management and an MBA from the University of Maryland (UMUC).
+Prender holds a Bachelor of Science degree in Mechanical Engineering from St. Louis University, and a Master of Science degree in Technology Management and an MBA from the University of Maryland (UMGC).
 He also is a graduate of Textron’s Executive Leadership Program at the University of North Carolina (UNC) Kenan-Flagler Business School, and its Senior Executive Leadership Program at Duke University.